 Rickette solidifies this message as she concludes the interview: “What people fear and dread most are often not facts, but of their own creation.
 Stop forecasting lack, and decide – here and now — that the climate of your life is in your favor.”

-This article was also syndicated in the Spring 2017 issue of The Connect magazine.
+This article was also syndicated in an issue of The Connect magazine.